mattmorgante/laravel-forum/readme.md

 ## Ideas
 Pre-populated list of categories
+* Make it so tht you can create a category!!
+* Roll back to pre-heroku config so that you can continue local development
+* Learn how to setup local and production environments with laravel and heroku (maybe even full DTAP)
+* See the channel of a post on the post page
+* Add images to posts and layout to the homepage
+* New category: recipes
+* Two views: Admin for writing posts and users for starting discussions
 * Users can create posts within categories
 * Users can answer posts within categories
 * Users can view a visualization of their data